microsoft/Docker-PowerShell/src/Docker.PowerShell/Help/New-ContainerImage.md

 ```

 ### -Isolation
-The isolation level of any resulting containers.
+The isolation level used for containers during the build.

 ```yaml
 Type: IsolationType